RichardsDevelopment/RichardsDevelopment.github.io/index.md

 # Welcome to my GitHub page!

 My name is Eric Richards and I am a Computer Science student at Southern New Hampshire University.
 Over the last two years I have done quite a bit of programming and have developed a passion for it!
 These are just a couple of the projects I have undertaken, so check back regularly for updates and news regarding upcoming releases.
+Each logo button is clickable and will lead you to the projects repository, so be sure to check them out if you have not already done so!

 ## Code Review